GanGroup/Gan/kai/presentation/script.md

 ![image-20240915085730854](/Users/dengkai/Library/Application Support/typora-user-images/image-20240915085730854.png)

+And here is the loss function of the generator, it is not good. look at here: the blue curve is for function log(1-D), it shows in the early stage of training, the gradient is close to 0.
+This will cause the gradient vanishing problem, so we use log D to replace the original one to avoid the gradient vanishing issue.

+x-axis y-axis

+Horizontal and vertical

-Here, we can see the loss function curve.
-In the early stages of training, this function can lead to gradient vanishing.
-To address this, we modify the loss function to log D(x) to avoid this issue.
+Here, we can see the function curve log(1-D) and log D. In the early stages of training, this function can lead to gradient vanishing.
+To address this, we modify the loss function to log D to avoid this issue.